 - Weakness or numbness in limbs

 In addition, prolonged use or abuse of Adderall negatively impacts the heart and the brain.
-Furthermore, all of the body’s organs and internal systems are affected by abuse of Adderall.
-Thus, long-term Adderall misuse can be fatal.
+Furthermore, all of the body’s organs and internal systems are affected by abuse.
+Thus, long-term misuse can be fatal.
+Some major issues can start as early as 14 days of use.

 Adderall Abuse and Heart Disease